TimothyBJacobs/ithemes-exchange-addon-prorated-subscriptions/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-iThemes Exchange add-on that allows you to prorate subscriptions until a preset date.
+Prorated Subscriptions is an iThemes Exchange add-on that allows you to prorate subscriptions until a preset date.

 == Description ==